 Annual average daily traffic (AADT) is an estimated daily volume of how much traffic passes past a specific point or along a segment of a road.
 Traffic volumes are very important because they provide valuable information to assist in determining where to invest future infrastructure resources.
-IDOT traffic volume data from 2018 provide the most recent information for Kankakee County.
+IDOT traffic volume data from 2018 provides the most recent information for Kankakee County.

 As expected, traffic within the MPA was noticeably higher than in rural areas of the county.
-Interstate 57 provides north-south travel for the motoring public, which has a range of 35,200 AADT north of Exit 322 in Manteno to 20,000 AADT south of Exit 308 in Kankakee.
+Interstate 57 provides a means of north-south travel for the motoring public, which has a range of 35,200 AADT north of Exit 322 in Manteno to 20,000 AADT south of Exit 208 in Kankakee.
 Besides I-57, state-maintained roads function as the backbone of the transportation network in the KATS metropolitan area, mainly U.S. 45/52 and IL-50.
 Both of these state routes are parallel to I-57 and connect the largest municipalities in the area.
-Traffic data reflects the heavy use of these roads, which show the highest areas of traffic volume ranging between 20,900 to 29,200 AADT.
+Traffic data reflects the heavy use of these roads, which show the highest areas of traffic volume ranging between 20,900 to 29,200.

 Beyond the metropolitan area of Kankakee County, state and county highways provide regional access to outlying municipalities.
-Illinois Routes 1, 17, and 114 range from 2,100 to 11,100 AADT depending on connectivity to rural municipalities.
-Rural local roads often carry less than 1,000 AADT, with the exceptions of 3500S Road, 3000N Road, 4000N Road, 5000N Road, and 9000N Road/8000N Road (CH-9).
+Illinois Routes 1, 17, and 114 range from 2,100 to 11,100 average annual daily traffic (AADT) depending on connectivity to rural municipalities.
+Rural local roads often carry less than 1,000 AADT, with the exception of 3000N Road, 4000N Road, and 5000N Road.